wp-plugins/authy-two-factor-authentication/readme.txt

 The admin should go to users page, select the user in the list, edit user adding the mobile number and contry code and click update user.

 == Screenshots ==
-1. Authy Two-factor authentication page
+1. Authy Two-Factor Authentication page.

 == Changelog ==